deBrian07/prison_model/README.md

 - Two gangs only; membership tracked; dead agents removed from grid and gangs.
 - On cell collisions, for each pair:
   - Violence can occur with user-set probability except same-gang pairs.
-  - Fight winner determined by higher `internal_violence` (ties random).
+  - Fight winner determined by higher strength (ties random).
   - Death on fight occurs with user-set probability (currently assigned to loser).
   - `violence_count` increments by 1 for both fighters.
   - Conversion allowed for unaffiliated vs affiliated pairs via:
-    - external-violence threshold comparison (placeholder mapping; see questions), and
+    - strength threshold comparison (placeholder mapping; see questions), and
     - violence-count threshold when opposing an affiliated agent.
 - Data collected per tick: % in gang 1, % in gang 2, % unaffiliated, fights per tick, joins per tick.

 Open questions (please specify — no assumptions made beyond what's written)
-1) Join probability from external violence:
+1) Join probability from strength:
    - You specified: threshold + standard deviation; “within that SD each person has a % chance (based on normal dist) of joining”.
    - Please provide the exact mapping formula or rule (e.g., prob = CDF or PDF transform, or step function).
 2) Violence count increments in Level 0:
    - Should both fighters’ `violence_count` increase by 1 per fight, or only the winner’s?
 (Level 1 explicitly says both.)
 3) Fight tie-breaking:
-   - If `internal_violence` is equal, how do we pick the winner?
+   - If strength is equal, how do we pick the winner?
 Random acceptable?
 4) Death assignment in a fight:
    - Should the loser die with probability `death_probability`, or should either participant die with that probability?
 If the latter, how allocated?
 5) Initial affiliation: